rocket-pool/rocketpool-research/DecisionAnalysis.md

 ## References

 We use [Justin Drake's spreadsheet](https://docs.google.com/spreadsheets/d/1FslqTnECKvi7_l4x6lbyRhNtzW9f6CVEzwDf04zprfA/) for ETH2 issuance numbers.
-We also used it to calculate the estimated priority fees but we adjusted the assumed gas price from 120 gwei to 40 gwei.
+We also used it to calculate the estimated priority fees but we adjusted the assumed gas price to 20 gwei.

 Our justification: